dmbarbour/glas/docs/GlasCLI.md

         program goes here

 This operation loads the script file, skips first line if it starts with shebang (#!), compiles remaining content based on specified file extension, then runs the result as an application with the remaining arguments.

+*Aside:* If users want to configure for the specific script, they can leverage the `env` command in Linux to tweak environment variables or split multiple command line options.

 ### Inline Scripting